 I went on to spend many years travelling the world as a photographer aboard cruise ships & was lucky to travel to & photograph many of the world's most exotic sights, before I then returned home to Auckland in 2003.
 Having been exposed to the new technology of a large format inkjet printer at sea, I quickly purchased my own & began experimenting with printing some of my images onto canvas.
 After much trial & error, I focused my attention towards iconic images of New Zealand & began to establish relationships with prominent art galleries.
 Back then, many people were reluctant to appreciate photography as "art", so I experimented with different digital techniques to try & overcome this.
 Times have changed & we are now catching up with the rest of the world, where fine art photography is coveted & collectors regularly invest six-figure sums for prized works.

 From the outset, I developed my signature box frames for mounting my stretched canvases & these proved enormously popular with my range of triptychs.
-Ever wishing to innovate, I created an acrylic "ice cube" to house my work "Ice Arch" & then diversified to offer my prints on 100% cotton rag, fine art paper.
+Keen to keep innovating, I created an acrylic "ice cube" to house my work "Ice Arch" & diversified to offer my prints on 100% cotton rag, fine art paper.
 I went on to develop oval frames for both paper & canvas prints & am now pioneering high-resolution art on glass & fabric - the results are astounding & the potential is very exciting.
 Trust me, photography is a very demanding profession.
 The illiusion is that I spend a lot of my time in the field, but in reality, 95% of my time is spent keeping up with print production, gallery & client visits plus general administration.
 I'm forever pushing myself to deliver the best possible results & service I can.
-I love the challenge, but the time & investment is massive - to earn a living as a full time artist in New Zealand is not that simple!
+I love the challenge, but the time & investment is massive - to earn a living as a full time artist in New Zealand is not that easy!